 In addition, ISS ESG's Global Sanctions Screening allows the Investment Manager to have an exclusion list of companies based on the global sanctions of the UN, EU and OFAC.
-For several sanction programmes, ISS Global b.
-Coal, Tobacco, Artic Drilling, Oil Sands, and Non-Ratification of the Paris Agreement

-Sanctions also identifies bond-issuing sanctioned entities, as well as majority-owned equity issuers, and bondissuing subsidiaries of sanctioned entities.
+For several sanction programmes, ISS Global Sanctions also identifies bond-issuing sanctioned entities, as well as majority-owned equity issuers, and bond-issuing subsidiaries of sanctioned entities.